top of page

 Jane McKinley is a Baroque oboist who served as the artistic director of the Dryden Ensemble for nearly thirty years.
 She earned a Bachelor of Music degree from Northwestern University and an MFA in historical musicology from Princeton University.
 In 2003 she began writing poetry after a lapse of thirty years and in 2008 was awarded the Patricia Dobler Prize for her sonnet, "Mud Season."
 Her poetry collection Vanitas received the 2011 Walt McDonald First-Book Prize and was published by Texas Tech University Press.

 Her poems have appeared in The Georgia Review, The Southern Review, Five Points, Baltimore Review, Great River Review, Tar River Poetry, 2River View, ONE ART, on Poetry Daily, and elsewhere.
-Her second collection, Mudman, was a finalist for the Able Muse Book Award and is forthcoming in 2024 from Able Muse Press.
-She grew up in Iowa and currently lives in Hopewell, New Jersey with her husband.
+Her second collection, Mudman, was a finalist for the 2023 Able Muse Book Award.
+In 2025 she was a Fellow at the Virginia Center of the Creative Arts.
+She grew up in a small town in Iowa and currently lives in Hopewell, New Jersey with her husband.

 "Why and how does a professional oboist become a publishing poet in middle age?"
 Read "At Bubble Pond: The Back Story," published online by The Georgia Review in Fall 2010.